-- LAUNCHED: Stages Cycling M200 nad L200 next-gen bike computers
+- LAUNCHED: Stages Cycling M200 and L200 next-gen bike computers

 - LAUNCHED: Garmin Venu 2 Plus

-Q1.2022 was a nice start to the year as we saw lots from Garmin, Pacer Pro from Polar and the 5 Peak from Suunto not to mention Stages M200/L200 cycling computers that I’m enjoying very much.
+Q1/Q2.2022 was a nice start to the year as we saw lots from Garmin, Pacer Pro from Polar and the 5 Peak from Suunto not to mention Stages M200/L200 cycling computers that I’m enjoying very much.
 Coros officially said something was coming from them but for later in the year.
 So as of NOW it’s really more Garmin products that we are waiting on with the mish-mash of wellness/smart products much more likely to hit later in the year with the run-up to Christmas.
-Q2 and Q3 (summer) of this year is the time almost all the remaining SPORTS products for 2022 will surface.

-Personally speaking, I’ll be excited to see the next generation of Garmin MARQ and what that means for Garmin AUSTIN.
-I won’t be paying for that premium shell but instead, I’ll buy its lower-end ATHLETE sibling (aka 955 Solar) instead.
-Although at about £/$600 it will hardly be cheap.
+Personally speaking, I’ll be excited to see the next generation of Garmin MARQ althought I won’t be paying for that premium shell.

 Garmin Running & Triathlon Tech for 2022

-If you analyse previous release cycles, a LOT of Garmin products were due for a refresh in 2021 but now it’s defintely 2022 when most will surface.
+If you analyse previous release cycles, a LOT of Garmin products were due for a refresh in 2021.
+Covid got in the way and 2022 is when most surfaced.
 So if it hasn’t been iterated it WILL be…soon.
-Exceptions being the 655 and maybe Edge 840/540.
+Exceptions being the 265, 965 and Edge 840/540.

-For all new higher-end iterations from Garmin in 2022 expect to eventually see LTE as an option, perhaps even in the high-end bike computer formats like Edge 1040 😉
+For all new higher-end iterations from Garmin in 2022 expect to eventually see LTE as an option, perhaps eventually in the high-end bike computer formats.

 Garmin has just about refreshed all their accessories to include BLE and ANT+ support.
-The most glaring omission is the footpod.
-Whilst I would like to see a direct STRYD-competitor, it’s more likely that Garmin will introduce wrist-based power and PERHAPS also a new iteration of the RD-POD
+The most glaring omission is the footpod and that appears unlikely, especially now that Garmin has finally made running gpower proprietary.

 Suunto, Polar, Wahoo, Coros & Other Sport-focussed GPS Watches